fpindia/haskell-tutorials/lenses-from-scratch.md

 ### Store is a Costate Comonad Coalgebra

-The following is taken from tel's lens tutorial[^lens-tutorial]
+The following section is taken from [tel's lens tutorial](https://www.fpcomplete.com/user/tel/lenses-from-scratch)

 A `Comonad w a` is defined as something with operations -